Yelp/sensu_handlers/README.md

 *Warning*: If you typo a team name, the Sensu handlers will *not* know how to associate an alert with the right outputs.
 This is a common source of mistakes.

-Lets look at the team synax in more detail:
+Lets look at the team syntax in more detail:

 ```
 sensu_handlers::teams: